capactio/capact/docs/investigation/graph-db/neo4j-gogm/README.md

 # Using Neo4j as OCH database with GoGM

-This proof of concept shows GraphQL server with [GoGM library](https://github.com/mindstand/gogm) run against Neo4j database.
+This proof of concept shows GraphQL server with [GoGM library](https://github.com/mindstand/gogm) that uses Neo4j database.
 For GraphQL server implementation, the [gqlgen](https://gqlgen.com/) was used.

 ## Prerequisites
 - Go
-- Neo4J run on localhost, secured with `root` password for `neo4j` user
+- Neo4j run on localhost, secured with `root` password for `neo4j` user

 ## Usage